TV Technical Profile: WBRC

 In early January 2023, the station dropped Laff on —.4 and Grit on —.5, replacing them with Oxygen True Crime and Jewelry TV, respectively.
 This appears to be the first non-NBC or Telemundo station to pick up the formerly cable-only Oxygen network.
 Both Laff and Grit TV continue to be available via WPHX-DT subchannels.

 At the end of December 2023, Circle was shut down.
-As of January 2024 it is (possibly temporarily?) replaced with The 365.
+As of January 2024 it was replaced with The 365.